 I first met Katie in 2018 through her mum who introduced me to Katie.
-I had spoken to Katie’s mum about her own application for the Global Talent Tech Visa (and also known as the #TechNationVisa).
+I had spoken to Katie’s mum about her own application for the UK Global Talent Visa in digital technologies (and also known as the #TechNationVisa).

 Katie is from sunny California, and moved to London on an ICT visa.
 Her background was working in Silicon Valley for startups in media tech and one start up she worked for was acquired by LinkedIn!
 LinkedIn then gave her the once in a lifetime opportunity to live and work in London to head its news team for the UK and North America.